akaufmanfrey/SVG-Maker/README.md

 ## Contributing
 N/A
 ## Tests
 A testing file is in the project called 'shapes.test.js'.
-This file can be run using jest which, if installed, can be executed using 'node test'.
+This file can be run using jest which, if installed, can be executed using 'npm test'.
 ## Questions
 Github: https://github.com/akaufmanfrey